There’s no easy way to start this blog. So, here goes nothing – I got scammed selling my used panties online.

 How It Started

-I joined All Things Worn the first week of January 2021.
+I joined censored the first week of January 2021.
 I got my shop setup pretty quickly, and was getting involved in the community and learning about the site.
 Well, after about two weeks, I noticed that this one particular buyer kept visiting my page.
 So, I reached out and just introduced myself, said hello.

 No reply, which happens, so no big deal.